oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 date: 2019-11-21T21:23:03Z
 draft: false
 weight: 11
-description: "This FAQ describes approaches for giving external WebLogic clients or servers access to a Kubernetes hosted WebLogic cluster JMS or EJBs, for giving Kubernetes hosted clients or servers access to remotely hosted WebLogic JMS or EJBs.
-This includes between different Kubernetes namespaces within the same Kubernentes cluster, between different Kubernetes clusters, and from a non-Kubernetes location into Kubernetes."
+description: "This FAQ describes approaches for giving WebLogic clients or servers access to WebLogic JMS or EJB resources when either the clients or their resources are located in Kubernetes.
+This includes between different Kubernetes namespaces within the same Kubernentes cluster, between different Kubernetes clusters, and between a non-Kubernetes location and Kubernetes."
 ---

 #### Contents